Stefan Vladislav: Early life

 Vladislav was born around 1198.
 His parents were King Stefan the First-Crowned and Queen Eudokia.
 He had two full brothers, Stefan Radoslav (b.
 1192) and Predislav (b.
 1201), and a younger agnate half-brother, Stefan Uroš I (b.
 1223).
 He also had two sisters, Komnena being the only one whose name is known.

 King Stefan the First-Crowned, who had become ill, took monastic vows and died in 1227, and Radoslav, the eldest son, became king; he was crowned at Žiča by his uncle, Archbishop Sava.
 Radoslav's younger brothers, Vladislav and Uroš I, received appanages.
 Sava II (Predislav) was appointed Bishop of Hum shortly thereafter, later serving as Archbishop of Serbia from 1263 to 1270.
-The Church and state was thus controlled by the same family, and the ties between the two continued.
+The Serbian Church and Serbian state was thus controlled by the same family, and the ties between the two continued.